AAShayon/AAShayon/README.md

 - **UI/UX Design**: Adept at creating visually appealing and intuitive user interfaces.
 - **State Management**: Expertise with Provider, Bloc, Getx for efficient app performance.
 - **RESTful APIs**: Skilled in integrating RESTful APIs for seamless app-server communication.
--  **Backend Development**:
+- **Backend & Web Development**:
+    - **Next.js**: Sound knowledge of building modern, dynamic web applications using the Next.js framework.
+    - **Laravel & PHP**: Basic understanding of developing web applications and RESTful APIs using the Laravel framework and PHP.
     - **Node.js**: Basic understanding of Node.js for building scalable server-side applications, mainly for supporting mobile app functionality.

+- **AI-Powered Development**: Leveraging AI tools and platforms to accelerate the development lifecycle, generate optimized code, and build intelligent, data-driven application features.

+- **Databases**:
+    - **MySQL**: Proficient in designing and managing relational databases.
     - **MongoDB**: Knowledge of MongoDB for NoSQL database management, including CRUD operations and data modeling for app backend.

-   - **Express.js**: Familiar with using Express.js to build RESTful APIs and handle routing, with a focus on supporting mobile app integration.
+- **Core Competencies**:
+    - **UI/UX Design**: Adept at creating visually appealing and intuitive user interfaces.
+    - **State Management**: Expertise with Provider, Bloc, and GetX for efficient app performance.
+    - **RESTful APIs**: Skilled in designing and integrating RESTful APIs for seamless client-server communication.
-- **Firebase**: Implementing authentication, real-time databases, and push notifications.
+    - **Firebase**: Implementing authentication, real-time databases, cloud functions, and push notifications.
     - **Payment Integration**: Experienced with **Stripe, SSL Commerze SDKs**.
     - **Google Maps & Location Services**: Implementing live tracking, geolocation, and map integration.
-- **Version Control**: Proficient in Git, ensuring collaborative development and codebase integrity.
+    - **Version Control**: Proficient in Git for collaborative development and codebase integrity.
     - **Testing**: Implementing unit and widget testing for reliability and stability.
-- **Platform Integration**: Integrating device-specific features, such as camera, location services, and push notifications.
-- **Legacy Project Support**: Maintaining and supporting legacy applications.
-- **SDK Upgrades**: Proficient in upgrading applications to the latest SDKs for enhanced performance.
+    - **Legacy Support & Upgrades**: Skilled in maintaining legacy applications and upgrading projects to the latest SDKs for enhanced performance and security.
-- **Problem Solving & Bug Fixing**: Strong troubleshooting skills for resolving issues in applications.
+    - **Problem Solving & Bug Fixing**: Strong troubleshooting skills for efficiently identifying and resolving complex issues in applications.

 ---